hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/step4-container-logs.md

 `kubectl get pods`{{execute}}

+Once the Pod has reached the `Complete` status try to get the log.

 `kubectl logs busybox-test-pod-status`{{execute}}

-However, using the `previous=true` flag will reveal the old output.
+Notice the log is blank.
+However, using the `previous=true | -p` flag will reveal the old output.

 `kubectl logs busybox-test-pod-status --previous=true`{{execute}}

+This `BadRequest` message is the log from the previously terminated container.